j4orz/singularitysystems/src/pref.md

 **Singularity Systems: Zero to Hero** is a 12 week accelerated course designed for the age of ["software 2.0"](https://karpathy.medium.com/software-2-0-a64152b37c35).
-The textbook spans the entire semantic chasm from the transistor to the tensor, covering both the machine learning `program` and the `evaluator/translator`.
+The textbook spans the entire semantic chasm **from the transistor to the tensor**, covering both the machine learning `program` and the `evaluator/translator`.
 After successfully completing the course you will have the solid foundation to further specialize as a **research scientist**, a **kernel authorer**, or a **compiler engineer**.